-On April 28, 2020, Renaissance received loan proceeds in the amount of \$362,610 under the Paycheck Protection Program (PPP).
-The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
+During the fiscal year ending June 30, 2020, Renaissance received loan proceeds in the amount of \$362,610 under the Paycheck Protection Program (PPP).
+The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act), provides for loans to qualifying businesses for amounts up to 2.5 times the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after the eight-week or twenty-four-week period as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the period.